ibnux/PhpConfigServer/README.md

 Do you have another solution for managing microservices configuration?

+# USING IT

+i am using it with docker, everytime docker started, it will download configuration. when i need to change configuration, just restart all services.

 # Requirements
 - PHP 7 or above
 - php-imap for authentication